gargibohra/gargibohra.github.io/articles/001-what-motivates-a-nation.md

 ### Realign Note #001

-# Can Human Capital Thrive Without a Shared National Narrative?
+# What Motivates a Nation?
 Camouflaging: How do we align individual aspirations with collective progress without coercion?

 Date: 21 June 2026